martin9700/PSModuleBuild/README.md

 	--------------------------------------
 	If you have about files, or additional XML descriptor files, PSModuleBuild will support that.
 First create a project folder, then create a source folder and place all of your function files in there.
-Now create another folder with the name of your module (we'll use NewModule in this example) and place all of your files in them in the proper folder structure.
+Now create another folder with the name of your module (we'll use NewModule in this example) and place your about files, and other files there, in the proper folder structure
+	(en-US, etc).

 	$BuildSplat = @{
 	   Path = "c:\ProjectFolder\Source"